 Time is money and what better way to save time than to find someone who can assist you with your money?
 This audience consists of businesses searching for suitable financial gurus to put them in the black!
 They are looking for people who provide advice about financial management, taxes, and investments.
 Mckinsey & company, Deloitte Consulting, and Accenture are the usual firms for businesses to find the ideal advisory.

 Businesses are much more than brick and mortar, and this audience understands that the best way to run efficiently is to ensure proper management of labor.
 To wit, these individuals seek human resources consultants, who specialize in training, planning, and coordinating administrative functions of a company, and are likely a patron of the Society of Human Resource Management (SHRM) or possess certifications from the Human Resource Certification Institute (HRIC).
 HumanBridge, TalentKeepers and Employera are companies to consult for human resources.

 Silicon Valley's Finest!
 Businesses seeking IT consultants in the fields of computer architecture, programming, and systems analysis, in addition to software development and information security are the main focus of this audience.
-Specifically, they may be looking for a consultant who have skills related to things, like information management and manipulation, taxonomy, and data processing.
-DXC technology, Accenture and Abeam Consulting are likely to be affiliated with this audience.
+Specifically, they may be looking for a consultant who has skills related to things, like information management and manipulation, taxonomy, and data processing.
+DXC technology, Accenture, and Abeam Consulting are likely to be affiliated with this audience.

 Management is only half of the battle!
 Management consulting experience is the key indicator for the businesses seeking people in this audience.
 Their goals are typically to reduce operational costs and increase revenues.
 They are looking for management consultants who have knowledge of an industry's best practices, and they can provide their companies with change management assistance, coaching skills, process implementation, and strategy development.
 This audience may also be searching for consultants who are Certified Management Consultants.
 Deloitte Consulting, Bane & Company and Boston Consulting Group are among some of the best management consulting firms in the United States.